Israel's first Moon mission blasts off from Florida

 The 585-kilogram (1,290-pound) Beresheet, which means "Genesis" in Hebrew, lifted off at 8:45 pm (0145 GMT Friday) atop a Falcon 9 rocket from the private US-based SpaceX company of entrepreneur Elon Musk.

-Take-off was followed live back in Israel, with Prime Minister Benjamin Netanyahu watching alongside engineers from the control center of the Israeli Aerospace Industries (IAI).
+Takeoff was followed live back in Israel, with Prime Minister Benjamin Netanyahu watching alongside engineers at the control center of Israel Aerospace Industries (IAI).

+"This is a very proud moment," Netanyahu's office quoted him as saying.

+"True, along with China, Russia and the US, we constitute about one-third of the world's population, but our contribution is vast, regardless of our small size.
+We are giants."

+"While this is a great step for Israel, it is a huge step for Israeli technology," Netanyahu said.

-The Israeli craft has been placed in Earth orbit, from where it will use its own engine to undertake a seven-week trip to reach the Moon and touch down on April 11 in a large plain.
+The Israeli craft was placed in Earth orbit, from where it will use its own engine to undertake a seven-week trip to reach the Moon and touch down on April 11 in a large plain.

 The rocket also contains an Indonesian satellite and a satellite of the US Air Force Research Laboratory.